kod2ulz/gostart/api/README.md

 The envelope automatically handles:
 - Single objects and lists with pagination
+- Reference data at the same level as data (not in meta)
 - Error responses with structured error information
-- Metadata and reference data
+- Metadata for pagination and custom data
 - Consistent timestamps and response types

 ### 4. Request Parameter Interface